christianalfoni/rxjs-react-component/README.md

 Depends on React and rxjs

 ### Howto
-By convention all methods defined with a `$` at the end will become an observable instead.
+By convention all methods defined with a `$` at the end will expose an observable instead.
 By returning the observable mapping to an object will cause a state change in the component.

 ```js
 import React from 'react';